Le Corbusier Architecture – Works – Style – Life

 Amédée Ozenfant, Albert Jeanneret and Le Corbusier, Villa Jeanneret Perret, La Chaux de Fonds, Switzerland, 1918

-In 1923, he published his book “Toward a New Architecture“, which have characteristic of architectural manifesto.
-In this book, he emphasized the beauty of mass production and machine houses, the importance of functionality.
+In 1923, he published his book “Toward a New Architecture“, which is a kind of architectural manifesto.
+In this book, he emphasized the beauty of mass production and machine houses, as well as the importance of functionality.
 Instead of traditional decoration and adornment, he defended simple and white facades.
-Le Corbusier had published 5 points of architecture in the book:

 5 Points of Architecture